How to read your solar bill

-Download sample PG&E bill (monthly) (PDF, 1.27 MB)
+Download a sample NEM2 bill (PDF, 1.27 MB)

 How does Net Energy Metering (NEM) billing work?

-What is the annual "true-up" statement?
+What is the annual True-Up statement?

 Will I receive payment for excess energy generated by my system?